-Hypothesis: The organizational structure, organizational culture, characteristics of entrepreneurs, competitive strategy, organizational resources, managerial skill and competency, and tendering and contract administration affect the sustainable competency of Ethiopian SMCs.
-For each variable, the null hypothesis (HO) was that the variable was unimportant and had no impact on SMCs' sustainable competency.
-In contrast, the alternative hypothesis (HA) argued that the variable was important and impacted SMCs' sustainable competency.
-The study assumes that the independent variables influencing the sustainable competency of SMCs are derived from the seven core sources mentioned in the previous hypothesis.
-On the other hand, the dependent variable is the ability of SMC to compete in a competitive business environment and enhanced sustainable competency.
-The conceptual framework depicted in Figure 1 illustrates the study's foundation, integrating pertinent theories and concepts to investigate the impact of endogenous factors on the competency of SMCs in the Ethiopian CI.
+The organisational structure, organisational culture, characteristics of entrepreneurs, competitive strategy, organisational resources, managerial skill and competency, and tendering and contract administration affected the sustainable competency of Ethiopian SMCs.
+For each variable, the null hypothesis (HO) was that the variable was unimportant and had no impact on the sustainable competency of SMCs.
+In contrast, the alternative hypothesis (HA) argued that the variable was important and impacted the sustainable competency of SMCs.
+The study assumed that the independent variables influencing the sustainable competency of SMCs through the seven core sources, mentioned in the previous hypothesis.
+On the other hand, the dependent variable was the ability of SMCs to compete in a competitive business environment and enhanced sustainable competency.
+The conceptual framework depicted in Figure 1 illustrates the study's foundation that integrated pertinent theories and concepts to investigate the impact of endogenous factors on the competency of SMCs in the Ethiopian CI.